mjphaynes/php-resque/README.md

 ```

 When the job is run, the class will be instantiated and any arguments will be sent as
 arguments to the perform method.
+The current job instance (`Resque\Job`) is passed
+to the perform method as the second argument.

 Any exception thrown by a job will result in the job failing - be careful here and make
 sure you handle the exceptions that shouldn't result in a job failing.
 If you want to